Food: What's Available in Crawley?

 Weight Off Workshops (WoW)

-WoW is a 10 week weight-management programme that Crawley Wellbeing is running on behalf of the GP surgeries in Crawley. the programme consists of weekly two-hour sessions over a 10 week course that combines nutritional advice with low-level physical activity.
+Lucy WoW is a 12 week weight-management programme that Crawley Wellbeing is running on behalf of the GP surgeries in Crawley. the programme consists of weekly hour and half sessions over a 12 week course that combines nutritional advice with low-level physical activity.
 To qualify for WoW you must be over 18, have a BMI (Body Mass Index) of around 30*, have a desire to commit to the programme and be able to make the weekly sessions.
-To take part ask your GP or practice nurse to complete the Weight Off Workshops referral form (700kb) today or contact us.
+To take part ask your GP or practice nurse to complete the Weight Off Workshops referral form today or contact us.

 *Speak to your GP to see if you qualify.
 Try an on-line BMI calculator to get an estimate of your BMI.